dodona-edu/dodona-edu.github.io/guides/the-coders-apprentice/en.md

   - add your own programming assignments
 - set deadlines for specific tasks
 - monitor the progress of your students
-- review the submitted solutions of your students
+- review and comment on the submitted solutions of your students

 ## Why can't I copy the course?